hjameei/Heterogeneity/README.md

  - **Diseases_of_interest.xlsx**
     The main sheet is the list of diseases of interest, detailed by their exact labels, the organ they are related to, they body system they involve, and the keywords to find the diseases by in the code/description of diagnostic codes.
     Each disease of interest has its own include and exclude criteria to match the exact description of the diagnostic codes, which are detailed in the remaining 8 sheets of the excel file.
  - **all_lkps_maps_v3.xlsx**: detailing the code and description of the IC9/10, read_v2/v3, as well as lookup tables for pair-wise mappings between these codes.
-This table is available to download ([page 17 of UKB instructions](https://biobank.ndph.ox.ac.uk/showcase/showcase/auxdata/primarycare_codings.zip)).
+This table is available to download on [page 17 of UKB instructions](https://biobank.ndph.ox.ac.uk/showcase/showcase/auxdata/primarycare_codings.zip).

  - **self_report_medical_cancer_codes.xlsx**:
  - **self_report_medical_noncancer_codes.xlsx**: